sinclairtarget/um/README.md

 how to make a POST request?

 Man pages are written to be comprehensive, but what humans really need are the bullet points.
-Use `um` to write your own man-like help pages that reflect what you have learned about a command so far.
+Use `um` to write your own man-like help pages that reflect what you've learned about a command so far.
 That way you have an easy reference for the things you already know are useful.

 ### An Example